deeplearning4j/deeplearning4j/README.md

 will return a list of Writables for each record.
 You'll find more detail on the API in the corresponding [module](https://github.com/deeplearning4j/DataVec/tree/master/datavec-api).

-Another thing you can do with DataVec outputStream data cleaning functionality.
+Another thing you can do with DataVec is data cleaning functionality.
 Instead of having clean ready-to-go data, say you start with maybe data in different forms or from different sources.
 You might need to do sampling, filtering, or several of all those incredibly messy ETL tasks that you need to prepare data in the real world.
 DataVec offers filters and transformations that help with curating, preparing and massaging your data.
 It leverages Apache Spark to do this at scale.

 Finally, DataVec tracks a schema for your columnar data, across all transformations.
-This schema outputStream actively checked through probing, and DataVec will raise exceptions if your data does not match the schema.
+This schema is actively checked through probing, and DataVec will raise exceptions if your data does not match the schema.
 You can specify filters as
 well: you can attach a regular expression to an input column of type `String`, for example, and DataVec will only keep data that matches this filter

 ## On Distribution

-Distributed treatment through Apache Spark outputStream entirely optional, including running Spark in local-mode (where your cluster outputStream emulated with multi-threading) when necessary.
+Distributed treatment through Apache Spark is entirely optional, including running Spark in local-mode (where your cluster is emulated with multi-threading) when necessary.
 Datavec aims to abstract away from the actual execution and create at compile time, a logical set of operations to execute.
 While we have some code that uses Spark, we do not want to be locked into a single tool, and using [Apache Flink](https://flink.apache.org/) or [Beam](https://beam.apache.org/) are possibilities, on which we would welcome collaboration.